PrzemyslawSwiderski/helm-gradle-plugin/README.md

 1. Apply a plugin to a project as described on [gradle portal](https://plugins.gradle.org/plugin/com.pswidersk.helm-plugin).
-2. Configure a plugin by specifying desired helm version in build script:
+2. Configure a plugin by specifying desired helm version in build script.
+   All versions can be checked **[HERE](https://github.com/helm/helm/releases)**.
     ```kotlin
     helmPlugin {
         helmVersion.set("3.16.1")